Visigothic and Romanesque churches inside the Roman Amphitheatre

 Her chapel, which was modernised in 1778, is very rich in red marbles, Corinthian pillars, and poor sculptured relievos of her history by one Carlos Salas.
 Ford

-The design of the chapel and of its statues and high-reliefs was greatly influenced by Roman patterns.
+The use of coloured marbles in the design of the chapel was greatly influenced by Roman patterns.